-2.3.14.2 RESET header (RST)
+2.3.14 RESET header (RESET)

-The 2-pin reset header is located on pins 9--10 (marked as RST) of the front panel connector.
+The J28 is a 2-pin reset header.
 It can be connected to a momentary type switch that is normally open.
 When the switch is close, the system will reset.
+(See section 0.3 for detail pin definition.)